Steve Heitzeg: 2020s: How Many Breaths?, Lament of the Earth, and Birdsongs and Bells

 Heitzeg's "What if Love is the Thing?", a short composition for jazz ensemble and vocalist, was premiered in April 2024 by Macalester College Music Department's MacJazz group.
 A meditation on love that includes improvisational vocals exploring the word for "love" in more than two dozen languages, the piece was influenced by classic jazz albums such as John Coltrane’s A Love Supreme and Miles Davis’ All Blues, as well as Elizabeth Alexander’s poem "Praise Song for the Day."
 Heitzeg's daughter Zadie, who plays alto saxophone in MacJazz, also performed on the recording.

 In January 2025, Heitzeg's composition Death Suite for Jackie O was premiered in St. Paul, Minnesota, as part of the Schubert Club Concert Series by mezzo-soprano Clara Osowski and pianist Casey Rafn.
 Heitzeg composed the song cycle with Osowski's voice in mind.
 It was inspired, Heitzeg said, by his admiration of "Jacqueline Kennedy Onassis' devotion to art, culture and beauty, as well as her resilience and quiet defiance in the face of violence and danger".
 The piece is made up of three movements.
 The first, featuring text from Edna St. Vincent Millay's poem "Memory of Cape Cod", is meant to evoke Kennedy's peaceful home life before John F. Kennedy's assassination.
 The second, "The Pink Suit ('Let Them See What They Have Done')", is named for Jackie Kennedy's iconic pink dress and her famous remark after the assassination.
 The third movement quotes Constantine P. Cavafy's poem "Ithaca" in Aliki Barnstone's translation, which was read at Jackie Kennedy's funeral in 1994.

+In September 2025, the Minnesota Orchestra premiered Heitzeg's EcoSaga (Concerto for Three Landscapes).
+Continuing his frequent use of natural elements, the cello concerto also features sounds drawn from stones moved and tapped at random by a percussionist.
+Heitzeg dedicated EcoSaga to the orchestra's principal cellist, Anthony Ross, who performed as soloist.
+The concert also included another new Heitzeg cello work, Here on Native Land.

+In October 2025, the Chamber Music Society of Minnesota premiered Heitzeg's Variations on Peace, written in honor of society co-director Young-Nam Kim's 80th birthday.
+The four-part composition was inspired by Olivier Messiaen's Quatuor pour la fin du temps.
+In the St. Paul Pioneer Press, critic Sheila Regan wrote that the work "pulled heavy emotional weight even as it strove toward musical beauty".

 Other work

-In addition to composing, Heitzeg has also taught at Minnesota State University Mankato and Gustavus Adolphus College, and worked in the Minnesota Orchestra library.
+In addition to composing, Heitzeg has taught at Minnesota State University Mankato and Gustavus Adolphus College, and worked in the Minnesota Orchestra library.
 He was the 1993–1994 composer-in-residence at the University of Saint Thomas.